Jingtian1989/toyweb/README.md

 #	toyweb

-toyweb is a re-written toy webserver from CSAPP.
+toyweb is a re-written version of the tiny webserver from CSAPP.

 ##	Implementation Details